A New Planning Process for the Moosehead Lake Region

 In the years since the Concept Plan was approved, there has been no development, but more than 360,000 acres of additional habitat are now protected from most development in perpetuity by easements.
 Almost 30,000 acres were transferred to the Appalachian Mountain Club and the Bureau of Parks and Lands for permanent protection.
 To mitigate environmental impacts of development, Plum Creek/Weyerhaeuser also paid $1 million to the Bureau of Parks and Lands for the construction and maintenance of hiking trails.

-While the new regional planning process plays out, Weyerhaeuser has committed to not clear-cut timberlands, develop, or submit any development proposals until December 31, 2022, or until the regional planning process concludes, whichever comes first.
-The end result of the planning process is most likely to be rezoning.
-The LUPC may also consider changes to the adjacency rule as it applies to areas around Moosehead Lake.
+The LUPC conducted a planning process from summer 2020 to December 2022 to gather community and stakeholder input on rezoning former development zones.
+While the new regional planning process played out, Weyerhaeuser committed to not clear-cut timberlands, develop, or submit any development proposals until December 31, 2022, or until the regional planning process concluded, whichever came first.

 NRCM’s Priorities for the Process

-Economic growth in the region should be focused on strengthening existing communities and business areas, not on sprawling development that only profits out-of-state corporations with no stake in the future wellbeing of Maine.
-Well planned new construction and development concentrated around existing development in Greenville and Rockwood could provide accessible new jobs and services and affordable housing for the local community.
-As always, we’ll be pushing for strong environmental protections and compatible development that benefits Maine’s land and people, and that builds towards a vibrant economy decades into the future, especially with climate change impacts and stress from increased real estate interest in mind.
+We also believed economic growth in the region should be focused on strengthening existing communities and business areas, not on sprawling development that only profits out-of-state corporations with no stake in the future wellbeing of Maine.
+Well planned, new construction and development concentrated around existing development in Greenville and Rockwood could provide accessible new jobs and services and affordable housing for the local community.
+As always, we be pushed for strong environmental protections and compatible development that benefits Maine’s land and people, and that builds toward a vibrant economy decades into the future, especially with climate change impacts and heightened real estate interest in mind.